 The presence of chatbots across social platforms and websites is growing—and for good reason.
 Depending on the tool you use, marketing and sales personnel can program them to carry on full conversations with leads and customers without having to lift a human finger.
 Plus, bots make it easy to add a special and memorable touch to the beginning of your company's sales process.
 For example, our PMG-bot provides a streamlined way for us to collect contact information, answer general questions about our website content, and even book a meeting with an engaged website visitor.

-Once the visitor is ready to talk to a real person, our human PMG team member receives the notification to continue the process.
-But chatbots don’t have to be used just for the lead generation; you can also use them to service current clients, subscribers, and even employees.
+Chatbots are not limited to just lead generation; you can also use them to service current clients, subscribers, and even employees.
 Here’s a list of various chatbot tools that you can use to get started.
-Note: our chatbot happens to be powered by HubSpot.
+Note: our PMG-bot happens to be powered by HubSpot.

-2. Cater to Voice-Activated Home Assistants
+2. Cater to Voice-Activated Marketing

 - Make your product accessible to buy through voice: If your product is sold at a large retailer like Walgreens, Target or Amazon, people can add it to their shopping list directly from their voice-activated assistant.

-- Create a custom “app”: If you want to take things a step further, you can create a custom application for these assistants.
+3. Develop Custom Business Apps for ManufacturingIf you want to take things a step further, you can create a custom application for these assistants.
 Amazon’s Alexa calls it Skills and the Google Home calls it Actions.
 Because they’re customized, you can get creative.
 For example, you could create a product tutorial, or—if you have a smart product—render its functionality accessible through the assistant.
 Here are a couple examples of apps manufacturers have created:

 Tools like Rapid Miner, Birst, Perceptive AI, and Sisense use predictive analysis and analytics to give you insight into what’s going well and what’s not going well with your customer acquisition and retention strategy.
-They tout being able to detect early signs of churn, pinpoint the right time to upsell, and more.
+They tout being able to detect early signs of churn, pinpoint the right time to upsell and more.

-4. Get Personal with Your Target Audience
+5. Get Personal with Your Manufacturing Target Audience

 See snippets from an Atomic Reach example below: